“First appearance in the archaeological record,” say experts.

 Biblical Archaeology Review (see website below) also reported that two scientists with the Israeli government’s Geological Survey examined the inscribed limestone ossuary with a microscope and could find “no evidence that might detract from the authenticity.”

 The owner of the ossuary does not want to be known publicly to avoid insurance costs and guards for the extraordinary historic artifact.
 The man said he “didn’t realize the significance” of the ossuary and wonders, “How could the Son of God have a brother?”

 About the question: Did Jesus have siblings?
 The Gospels call James the “brother of Jesus.”
 Protestants and Catholics have different interpretations because of the “virgin birth” status of Christ from his human mother, Mary.
-Protestants infer that Christ was Mary’s first pregnancy, an “immaculate conception,” followed by later normal intercourse with Joseph, followed by the birth of four sons, including James, and at least two daughters.
-The Catholics have held that James was only a close relative to Jesus Christ.
+The Immaculate Conception is not the same as the virgin birth.
+Immaculate Conception is a belief held by the Roman Catholic Church that Mary was herself conceived immaculate, that she had no stain of original sin, therefore she was worthy to carry the son of God.
+Protestants and Catholics share the belief of the virgin birth, that Mary conceived and bore a son without having sexual relations.
+Later on, one historic version is that Mary gave birth to four sons, including James, and at least two daughters.
+But the Catholics have held that James was only a close relative to Jesus Christ.

-The owner is now apparently willing to allow an exhibit of the ossuary at the Royal Ontario Museum in Toronto, Canada, during the annual meeting of Bible scholars in November.
+The owner of the limestone ossuary was apparently willing to allow an exhibit of the ossuary at the Royal Ontario Museum in Toronto, Canada, during the annual meeting of Bible scholars in November.

 All Rights Reserved.